IulianIV/mtp/README.md

     2. Eventually, a module that handles custom marketing parameters should be added (maybe if the user selects if a UTL is deemed as marketing)

 General App Wide TODOs:
-1. [x] **Revamp the templating**:
-   1. [x] There should be a base template that contains the elements general to every app;
-   2. [x] Other templates dedicated to each app;
-   3. [x] Any other templates needed

-Templating revamping is necessary to reduce cohesion and coupling.
-At the moment the need to remove a button means that you have to modify almost all existing html templates.

 2. Make sure **SQLAlchemy is implemented everywhere** a database connection is needed.
-3. **Basic Multiple Users** Have databases populated with details from the currently logged-in user.
+3. [x] **Basic Multiple Users** Have databases populated with details from the currently logged-in user.
 Show data accordingly.
 4. **Add permissions**.
 What can a standard user do and what can an admin do?
    1. _Admin_: Can see and do everything;
    2. _Spectator_: Can only view;